 The go-to profession

 If in doubt about your foot health consult a podiatrist early.
-The profession has not changed to podiatry from chiropody overnight, but now offers wider scope and expertise, developing over the last 40 years in both the NHS and Independent sector.
-Foot Health Month was established by the Society of Chiropodists after an initiative around 1983-4 led to the first promotion but has no sponsorship as the largest body dedicated to Foothealth training.
-Today it has many sub-specialties from sports podiatrists to podiatric surgeons.
-There is no designated age group that has special attention alone, but of course patients with impairment of circulation ever remain an important focus as we strive to improve lives and prevent unnecessary limb amputation.
+The profession has not changed to podiatry from chiropody overnight, but developed as powerful force offering wider scope and expertise over the last 40 years in both the NHS and Independent sector.
+Podiatry has many sub-specialties from sports podiatrists to podiatric surgeons.
+There is no designated age group that has special attention alone but of course patients with medical problems causing impairment of circulation ever remain an important focus as we strive to save lives and limb amputation.